 1795: 3,000 people came to the Dell, next to St Andrew’s, for a celebrated bare fisted fight between reigning champion Mendoza the Jew and John Jackson a gentleman boxer.
 Jackson won in 9 rounds.

 1886: The arrival of the railway in Hornchurch heralded a growth of population.
 Emerson Park estate was the first to be built.
 Hornchurch Road and Suttons Lane estates followed.
-In consequence the Parish of Hornchurch was sub-divided and new churches were built in Harold Wood, Elm Park, Squirrels Heath and South Hornchurch.
+In consequence, the Parish of Hornchurch was sub-divided and new churches were built in Harold Wood, Elm Park, Squirrels Heath and South Hornchurch.

 1914-18: Hornchurch provided rehabilitation for soldiers from New Zealand who were injured in the Great War.
 Four from Niue Island are buried in the churchyard.

-1921: On 27th March the War Cross outside St Andrew’s was dedicated to the memory of all those who had fallen during the Great War.
+1921: On 27th March the War Memorial outside St Andrew’s was dedicated to the memory of all those who had fallen during the Great War.
 It also commemorates all those who have fallen in subsequent conflicts.

 1928: St Andrew’s bought the redundant village school in North Street as a place of service to the Community.